crann/angular-ckeditor-directive/README.md

 An AngularJS directive for the CKEditor, binding the AngularJS controller to the CKEditor's mark-up, plain-text and configuration options.

-The mark-up has a two way binding between the editor and the controller.
-The plain-text has a one way binding from the editor to the controller.
-The configuration options is a one way binding from the controller to the editor.

 ####Getting Started

 1. Copy over the file dist/ck-editor.min.js or dist/ck-editor.js